Orientations: History

-While Adrian Zecha is nowadays better known as a hotelier and founder of Aman Resorts, his first career was a journalist and subsequently, publisher.
-He launched Orientation in 1969 because he believe Asian art and culture deserved a magazine of its own.
+Orientations was launched in 1969 by Adrian Zecha (who was later the founder of Aman Resorts) to showcase Asian art and culture through a dedicated magazine.
 The name was a play on the word 'Orient' which was what Asia was referred to back then.

 Under Elizabeth Knight in 1981, the editorial was reshaped to focus on Asian Art.

 Yifawn Lee is the current publisher and editor who joined the magazine in 2008.
 In 2014, she founded Asian Art Hong Kong as a platform to provide art-related lectures and events.
 In 2021, Asian Art in Hong Kong was rebranded as Orientations Art Circle.
+In 2020, the print magazine was also launched as a digital edition.